leplatrem/blog.mathieu-leplatre.info/content/Dev/remote_settings_history.rst

 The team had accumulated a lot of experience with Web APIs, and one thing was certain: we shouldn't start each project from scratch.
 Even though we had a secret plan (a reusable service), we couldn't justify starting with that.

 We gathered a lot of good practices and a handful tooling in one library: `Cliquet <https://cliquet.readthedocs.io/en/latest/>`_.
-We hated the word «framework», but at least we wanted a standard way of building services (cf. `talk at PyBCN <https://mozilla-services.github.io/cliquet/talks/2015.07.pybcn/>`_).
+We hated the word «framework», but at least we wanted a standard way of building services (cf. `introduction blog post <https://mozilla-services.github.io/servicedenuages.fr/en/why-cliquet>`_ or `talk at PyBCN <https://mozilla-services.github.io/cliquet/talks/2015.07.pybcn/>`_).

 .. image:: images/remote-settings-history-cliquet.png